 Rob started his Essex franchise in July 1992 when the UK was in the middle of a recession, so he knows a thing or two about running a business in difficult trading times.
 He says that the first couple of years were the hardest, “Starting your own business is not for anyone who is afraid of hard work and, despite what you may read in some adverts, there is no magical ‘get rich quick’ formula.
 But, the support I have had from the team at Minster has been superb and, whatever problems you may encounter, help is always available, either from head office or from another franchisee.”

-Now, over 27 years later, annual turnover at his Essex branch is around £2 million from an excellent portfolio of clients.
+Now, over 29 years later, annual turnover at his Essex branch is almost £2 million from an excellent portfolio of clients.
 Chelmsford and Colchester are the two biggest towns in his area which also includes such large conurbations as Basildon, Harlow, Grays, Brentwood, Braintree and Southend-on-Sea.

 “Maintaining quality standards is key to building long-term client relationships and by offering a comprehensive range of complementary services such as washroom and sanitary services, we can provide all clients’ cleaning needs from one reliable and trusted source.”

-His branch has also benefitted from Minster Cleaning Services' expertise in the healthcare sector where Care Quality Commission registration has become mandatory for primary medical and dental providers.
-Healthcare premises must now meet a number of 'Essential Standards of Quality and Safety' and by helping practice managers to implement rigorous cleaning regimes to maintain appropriate levels of cleanliness and hygiene, Minster has gained significant numbers of clients in this sector; healthcare now makes up around 15% of the Essex branch's clientele.
+His branch has also benefited from Minster Cleaning’s expertise in the healthcare sector where Care Quality Commission registration has become mandatory for primary medical and dental providers.
+Healthcare premises must now meet a number of ‘Essential Standards of Quality and Safety’ and by helping practice managers to implement rigorous cleaning regimes to maintain appropriate levels of cleanliness and hygiene, Minster has gained significant numbers of clients in this sector; healthcare now makes up around 15% of the Essex branch’s clientele.

-Rob, one of Minster's longest serving franchisees, was awarded second place in the 'Franchisee of the Year' category in 2018; the award is based on performance criteria which are assessed throughout the year including sales, profitability, new business acquisition and customer retention.
-Now 67, he has no thoughts of immediate retirement and still enjoys the challenge of running a growing business.
+Rob, one of Minster’s longest serving franchisees, was named ‘Franchisee of the Year’ for the third time in 2008; the award is based on performance criteria which are assessed throughout the year including sales, profitability, new business acquisition and customer retention.
+He has no thoughts of immediate retirement and still enjoys the challenge of running a growing business.
 He is optimistic about the future and sees signs of increasing levels of confidence in businesses in the area.
-If and when he decides that it's time to take it easier, he will be able to rely on the skills of the experienced and long-serving management team that he has built up to keep the business running smoothly.
+If and when he decides that it’s time to take it easier, he will be able to rely on the skills of the experienced and long-serving management team that he has built up to keep the business running smoothly.